capjan/CoreLib/Core/Doc/Text/Formatters/SiFormatter.md

 * auto determination of the SI prefix.
 Forcing to a given SI Prefix is also possible
 * possibility to set the name of the unit. defaults to null (no unit)
 * possibility to set the delimiter between value and unit. e.g. replace a space by a tab etc.
+* possibility to limit the significant decimal places to a given value. (avoids unwanted rounding due to formatting)

 ## Examples
 ```csharp